blorente/naylang-documentation/src/ast.md

 #### Assigment

 Assignments are a special case node.
 Since, as will be explained later, objects are maps from identifiers to other objects, the easiest way of performing an assignment is to modify the parent's scope.
-That is, to assign value A to field X of scope Y (`Y.X := A`) the easiest way is to modify Y so that the X identifier is now mapped to A. Note that a user might omit identifier Y (`X := A`), in which case the scope is implicitly set to `self` (the current scope).
+That is, to assign value A to field X of scope Y (`Y.X := A`) the easiest way is to modify Y so that the X identifier is now mapped to A.

+Note that a user might omit the identifier Y (`X := A`), in which case the scope is implicitly set to `self` (the current scope).
 Therefore, writing `X := A` is syntactically equivalent to writing `self.X := A`.

-The ramifications of this decission are clear.
-A special case must be defined both in the parser and in the abstract syntax, to allow the retrieval of the field name and optionally the scope in which that field resides:
+The ramifications of this situation are clear.
+A special case must be defined both in the parser and in the abstract syntax to allow the retrieval of the field name and optionally the scope in which that field resides:

 ```c++
 class Assignment : public Statement {